SinomeM/shinyCNV/README.md

 The buttons do what you expect them to do ;)

 Save will write the results table in the `workingdir` as `project_name`\_vi\_res.txt.

+To filter CNVs follow the instructions in on the left and the then click "Run Filtering!" at the very bottom.

 ## Visual inspection codes